-Webinars from the ExoExplorers and ExoGuides will be available to the exoplanet community.
-The webinars will be recorded and archived on this page so that they can be viewed at later dates.
+Webinars from the ExoExplorers are open to the exoplanet community.
+Both the ExoExplorer and ExoGuide webinars are recorded and posted to this page so that they can be viewed at later dates.

 - Weekly interactions between members of the cohort

-- Monthly informal roundtable discussions with prominent scientists in the exoplanet and educational fields (“ExoGuides”)
+- Monthly informal group discussions with prominent scientists (“ExoGuides”) in the fields of exoplanet science and diversity, equity, inclusion, and accessibility (DEIA), and individual conversations with other researchers

-- One to two professional development training sessions on topics to be decided by the cohort, such as proposal writing, CV building, and public speaking
+- One to two professional development training sessions on topics to be decided by the cohort, such as proposal writing, building inclusive collaborations, and public speaking